tatomyr/json-x-type/README.md

 }
 ```

-Similarly, you can escape type values like `'string'`:
+Similarly, you can escape type values like `"string"`:

 ```json
 {